DecimalTurn/vba-blocks/README.md

 ## Manifest (vbaproject.toml)

+The vbapm manifest (vbaproject.toml) serves as the foundation for your project and provides information on your package, source, dependencies, references, and targets, as detailed below.

 ### [project] or [package]

+The `[package]` / `[project]` section includes general information about your package.
+You should choose `[package]` if your project is only intended to be used as a utility inside another project and `[project]` if your project is a standalone tool.

+Here are the main properties:
 - `name` (_required_)
 - `version` (_required_ for `[package]`)
 - `authors` (_required_ for `[package]`)
 - `target` (_required_ for `[project]`)

+**Example 1**
 ```toml
 [project]
 name = "awesome-excel-project"
 target = "xlsm"
 ```

+**Example 2**
 ```toml
 [package]
 name = "awesome-vba-package"